EqualifyEverything/.github/profile/README.md

 ## Equalify the web!
 **96.8% of home pages have WCAG conformance failures.[^1]** Failing WCAG conformance means countless people with disabilities do not have equal access to the internet.

-"Equalify" means fixing problems with an accessibility-first mindset.

 We aim to make websites more accessible by building an affordable and easy-to-use platform that integrates your favorite accessibility web services.
 The core of our work is published under the AGPL on the [Core Equalify repo](http://github.com/EqualifyWverything/equalify).
 Working in the open helps us create the most accessible platform for internet accessibility.

 ## Ready to try Equalify now?